emvaized/modern_inverted_mouse_cursors/README.md

 4. Select the style you installed and click "Apply"
 5. (optional) Double click any cursor type and select any other desired cursor from the extracted folder, if you want alternative version

+## How to modify cursors?
+All cursors were created using [Realworld Cursor Editor](http://www.rw-designer.com/cursor-maker) — feel free to use this free tool to modify them for your needs!
+You can also suggest your changes by opening a [new pull request](https://github.com/emvaized/modern_inverted_mouse_cursors/compare) here on Github.

 ## Why all cursors are 1-bit?
 Color inversion feature is not supported on regular 32-bit cursors.
 This also leads to semitransparency not available — all pixels in inverted cursors can only be fully opaque, fully transparent, or inverted.
 That's why you may notice some chopiness on curves in this cursor pack.